cpske/programming1/week2/Intro-to-Java.md

 2. About the language.

     Java is a *compiled*, *statically typed* programming language designed for object-oriented programming.
 All code is contained in classes.
-Java is very portable -- compiled code can run on any computer with a JVM installed.
+The Java compiler verifies syntax and validity Java is very portable -- compiled code can run on any computer with a JVM installed.
 See below for code example.

 3. How Java works.

-    Java is designed so that the compiled code (called "Java byte code") can be run on any machine that supports Java.
-The same byte code runs the same on Mac OS, Windows, Linux, or anything with the Java Runtime installed.
+    The Java compiler produces machine-independent *byte code* for a virtual machine.
+The Java virtual machine (JVM) verifies and runs the byte code.
+This means that after you compile a Java program, you can run it on any machine that has a JVM, of the same version.
+Even the graphics are portable.
+You can write a GUI app on Windows, compile it, and then run it on a Mac or Linux machine.

+    The byte code (produced by compiler) is contained in `.class` files, which are usually packaged into JAR files (jar is just an archive of files in ZIP format, similar to a library).
     This is different from languages such as C or C#, where the code must be recompiled for each target platform.